Grampian Fire and Rescue Service: Stations

 The Grampian Fire and Rescue Service was unusual in operating distinctive white painted fire engines.
 Other UK fire services operate red painted vehicles.
-The creation of the Scottish Fire and Rescue Service will lead to the gradual repainting of Grampian's vehicles in red.
+The creation of the Scottish Fire and Rescue Service will lead to the gradual replacement of Grampian's vehicles with newer, red appliances.

 Amalgamation in 2013

 Grampian Fire and Rescue Service, along with the other seven fire and rescue services across Scotland, was amalgamated into a single, new Scottish Fire and Rescue Service on 1 April 2013.
 This replaced the previous system of eight regional fire and rescue services across Scotland which existed since 1975.
 The Scottish Fire and Rescue Service has its headquarters in Perth.

-Regional Fire and Rescue Services in Scotland 1975-2013
+Regional Fire and Rescue Services in Scotland 1975–2013

 The following eight regional fire and rescue services (originally known as fire brigades) were merged on 1 April 2013, creating the Scottish Fire and Rescue Service: